EMI license in Cyprus

 Cyprus issues electronic money through the following institutions:

-• Financial institutions,
+• Financial institutions;

-• Other member state banks licensed by their designated authorities,
+• Other member state banks licensed by their designated authorities;

-• In their capacity as public authorities, member states, regional authorities, or local authorities,
+• Public authorities, member states, regional authorities, or local authorities;

 Regulatory requirements